Book of Binance (BOOK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Book of Binance Historical Price

-According to the latest data gathered on Book of Binance live price page, the current price of Book of Binance is 0.00951618USD.
-The circulating supply of Book of Binance(BOOK) is 185.19M BOOK , giving it a market capitalization of $1.76M.
+According to the latest data gathered on Book of Binance live price page, the current price of Book of Binance is 0.03328368USD.
+The circulating supply of Book of Binance(BOOK) is 185.19M BOOK , giving it a market capitalization of $6.17M.

 The Book of Binance Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BOOK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.